-4.2.16. contain.
+4.2.12. contain.
 (AF) A partial order relation between intervals that shall be defined in each flavor, and for common intervals shall coincide with normal set containment.
 Synonym enclose.
-Details in §7.2.

-4.2.17. datum.
+4.2.13. datum.
 (AF) One of the entities manipulated by finite precision (Level 2) operations of this standard.
-It can be a boolean, a decoration, a (bare) interval, a decorated interval, a number or a string datum.
+It can be a boolean, a decoration, an interval (also called bare interval), a decorated interval, a number or a string datum.
 Number datums are organized into formats; bare and decorated interval datums are organized into types.

-An \mathbb{F} -datum or \mathbb{T} -datum means a member of the number format \mathbb{F} , or of the bare or decorated interval type \mathbb{T} .
-Details in Clause 5, §7.5.1, (s) §12.1.
+An $\mathbb{F}$ -datum or $\mathbb{T}$ -datum means a member of the number format $\mathbb{F}$ , or of the bare or decorated interval type $\mathbb{T}$ .
+Details in §12.1.

-4.2.18. decoration.
+4.2.14. decoration.
 (AF) One of the flavor-defined sets of values used to record events, called exceptional conditions, in interval operations: e.g., evaluating a function at points where it is undefined.
-Details in Clause 8.

-(s) One of the five values com, dac, def, trv and ill.
-Details in Clause 11.
+(s) The set-based flavor uses the five values com, dac, def, trv and ill, see Clause 11.

-4.2.19. decorated interval.
+4.2.15. decorated interval.
 (AF) A pair (interval, decoration).
-Details in §7.5.1.